OpenDSA/OpenDSA/RST/en/CS5040slides/Math.rst

 .. slide:: Estimation Example

-   | How many library bookcasese does it take to store books totalling
+   | How many library bookcases does it take to store books totalling
      one million pages?

    | Estimate